scala/scala3-cross.g8/src/main/g8/README.md

-## Hello World example sbt project that is cross compiled using Dotty and Scala 2
+## Template sbt project that is cross compiled using Dotty and Scala 2

 ### Usage